-Techies lose a year of their lives, on average, trying to untangle their networks, according to a study by
+Techies lose a year of their lives, on average, trying to untangle their networks, according to a study by IT Footprint.

 The time is wasted on soul destroying brain dead activities such as retracing connections to switches, tracing cables, identifying duplex mismatches and investigating spanning tree issues.